Systemscape/change-monitor/README.md

 We are developers first and foremost and don't want to deal with any badly designed UIs for document management, we want to use the tools we are familiar with: `git`, _GitHub_ and the command line.

 This tool solves just that problem.
-It is a thin wrapper around git that gives you the last commit which changed a file (or one of it's dependencies) you are interested in.
+It is a thin wrapper around git that gives you the last commit which changed a file (or one of its dependencies) you are interested in.
 The dependencies are defined in a simple _.toml_ file.

 We use it to automatically insert the git commit hash into our documents when building them and before using them internally or sending them to customers.
 We open a PR for changes and use GitHub for the review and approval process.